alfa01-github/spark_docker_vlerick/README.md

-# Building solid data pipelines with PySpark in Vlerick Class
+# Vlerick Class: Building solid data pipelines with PySpark

 📚 A course brought to you by the [Data Minded Academy].
 Thank you.
 Please save!